-Reforms introduced since 1992 have largely removed price controls and reduced subsidies, reduced the role of the public sector in the economy, encouraged growth in the industrial and service sectors, liberalized foreign trade, reduced tariffs and promoted export growth, eased capital transfer and exchange controls, encouraged foreign investment, strengthened the independence of the National Bank of Kazakhstan ("National Bank") and encouraged moves toward the full convertibility of the Kazakhstani tenge (currency code: KZT), the currency of Kazakhstan, as well as introduced a reformed tax and customs system.
+Reforms introduced since 1992 have largely removed price controls and reduced subsidies; reduced the role of the public sector in the economy; encouraged growth in the industrial and service sectors; liberalized foreign trade; reduced tariffs and promoted export growth; eased capital transfer and exchange controls; encouraged foreign investment; strengthened the independence of the National Bank of Kazakhstan ("National Bank"); encouraged moves toward the full convertibility of the Kazakhstani tenge (currency code: KZT), the currency of Kazakhstan; and introduced a reformed tax and customs system.

 Kazakhstan's economic transition from a command economy within the Soviet Union to a nascent market economy has not been smooth.
 The inefficiencies of the former system, together with Kazakhstan's antiquated industrial base, led to a significant decline in real gross domestic product (GDP) during the early transition period.
 This situation has since improved with real GDP rising steadily since the end of 1999, showing growth of 3.3% for 2008.
 Real GDP grew by 7% in 2010 after a sharp slowdown to 1.2% in 2009.
-In 2012 and 2013, real GDP grew by approximately 5% and 6%, respectively.
-In 2014, real GDP grew by approximately 1.2%.
-In 2015, GDP grew by 5%; in 2016, by 1%; in 2017, by 4%; in 2018, by 4.1%; in 2019, by 4.5%; and in 2020, it dropped by 2.69%.
-According to the government, GDP is expected to grow by 3.7-4% in 2021.
+In 2019, GDP grew by 4.5%; in 2020, it dropped by 2.69%; and in 2021, it grew by 3.6%.
+According to the government, GDP is expected to grow by 3.9% in 2022.
 Since the free float in 1999 and after an initial decline, the tenge has been relatively stable and it slowly appreciated against the US dollar (currency code: USD) due to an influx of money from a boom in the market for raw materials.
 The first major (20%) devaluation occurred in February 2009.
 The second major devaluation came in February 2014 when the National Bank implemented another 20% devaluation, away from the previous rate of KZT 155 per USD 1 to the new weighted average of KZT 185 per USD 1.
 In 2015, Kazakhstan devalued the tenge by abandoning the peg to the dollar and allowing the market to set the price.
 This caused a dramatic devaluation of the tenge on 20 August 2015: the currency fell by almost 30% in one day from KZT 198 to KZT 257 to USD 1.
-In January 2021, it was KZT 421
+In January 2022, it was KZT 431.80 to USD 1.